 PGCE, BA, MA

-Edward is joining the British International School of Timisoara as a Key Stage 2 teacher.
+Edward joined the British International School of Timisoara as a Year 6 teacher.
 He graduated with an Honours Degree in Biology and followed this with a Post Graduate Certificate in Education from Birmingham City University.
 Edward then spent eleven years teaching in schools both in Birmingham and in Devon, United Kingdom.
 During this time, he was subject leader for mathematics, science and design technology, as well as Key Stage 2 leader.

 Subsequent to this, he was employed as a specialist teacher for a local authority working with children with complex needs who were unable to attend mainstream school.
 He then moved to teach at international schools within the British military community in Germany, where he has worked successfully for the past nine years.
 During this time, he has taught across the entire 5-11 age range, and has been subject leader for science and geography.
 He has also undertaken forest school training and has successfully implemented this at his school.
 Edward is passionate about using the outdoors to inspire learning with the children he works with.